ebtelmarz/BERT_research_papers/README.md

-# BERT NLP for research papers
+# Pairwise Document Classification with BERT for Research Paper Recommendation

 This repo is an attempt to use BERT as a classifier to compute semantic similarity between pairs of research papers represented by their title and abstract concatenated, labeling them as similar or not similar.